Finding all stable matchings with assignment constraints: The iterated deletion of unattractive alternatives (IDUA)

 \begin{definition}[The iterated deletion of unattractive alternatives (IDUA)] Given an instance of the matching problem, $P$, and its associated matching digraph, $D(P) = \big(V, A_{\Workers} \cup A_{\Firms}\big)$, define $D^{0} = D(P)$, and for each $k \geq 1$, define $D^{k} = \reduce(D^{k-1})$.
 Finally, define the {\em normal form of} $P$, $D^{*}(P)$, as $D^{k}$ with minimum $k$ such that $D^{k} = \reduce(D^{k}),$ i.e., no further reductions will take place for such $D^{k}.$ \end{definition}

-The first part of Lemma~2 in \cite{GutinNeary:2023:GEB} shows that $D^{*}(P)$ is uniquely defined.
-This is important to point out as suppose for example we consider part \ref{item:reduce1} in Definition~\ref{def:reduce}.
-Clearly there may be multiple vertices satisfying the stipulated condition.
-Lemma~2 in \cite{GutinNeary:2023:GEB} assures the that the order in which vertices satisfying the condition are pivoted around (and hence the order in which other vertices are deleted) will not impact the final outcome.
+Lemma~2 in \cite{GutinNeary:2023:GEB} shows that $D^{*}(P)$ is uniquely defined.
+This is important to point out since clearly there may be multiple vertices that satisfy the requirements (e.g., part \ref{item:reduce1} in Definition~\ref{def:reduce}).
+The lemma assures that the order in which vertices satisfying the condition are chosen (and hence the order in which other vertices are deleted) will not impact the final outcome.

-The following lemma confirms that while the IDUA procedure can discard information, no ``important'' information is discarded in the sense that the set of stable matchings for $D(P)$ can be computed using only the normal form $D^*(P)$.
+The following lemma confirms that while the IDUA procedure can discard information, no ``important'' information is lost in the sense that the set of stable matchings for $D(P)$ can be computed using only the normal form $D^*(P)$.

 \begin{lemma}[\cite{BalinskiRatier:1997:} and \cite{GutinNeary:2023:GEB}] The iterated deletion of unattractive alternatives does not change the set of stable matchings.
 That is, $D(P)$ and $D^*(P)$ contain exactly the same stable matchings. \end{lemma}